 The 37-lap race was won by Techeetah driver Jean-Éric Vergne after starting from pole position.
 Vergne's teammate André Lotterer finished second and e.Dams-Renault driver Sébastien Buemi came in third.

 Controversy had surrounded the event from the outset, with the route of the track coming under criticism from residents of Barrio Lastarria, who argued that the event would damage existing roadside infrastructure and the natural scenery.
 This wasn't helped when, in the knock-down phase after the race, a truck collided with the Rebeca Matte Bello designed sculpture of Daedalus and Icarus that is mounted at the entrance to the Chilean National Museum of Fine Arts, moving it from its base and fracturing one of the statues's legs.This prompted race organisers to take responsibility for covering all expenses associated with the restoration of the sculpture.

-The Parque Forestal Formula E circuit was located in Santiago, Chilé.
+The Santuigo Formula E circuit is located in Parque O'Higgins, Santiago, Chilé.
 Comodoro Arturo Merino Benítez International is around 16 minutes' drive from the centre of the city on its western fringes.

 You can get to Parque O'Higgins easily by public transport - he park is well geared up for visitors due to the presence of the Movistar Arena in its grounds.
 The park has its own station on the Metro/Micro system on Autopista Central.
 Lines and routes that have stops nearby are: Metro - L2; Micro: Micro - 302, Micro - 506, Micro - 509, Micro - 510.